College campuses are on edge — just in time for graduation

-Why it matters: A little over a week after the pro-Palestinian student encampment at Northeastern University was cleared by police and nearly 100 demonstrators were arrested, the Northeastern community will gather at Fenway Park for their annual commencement ceremony.

-Tensions between students and the college's administration are at a fever pitch.

-Northeastern University officials wouldn't say if the school will put restrictions on students' or guests' speeches or ability to express political stances on their mortarboards or graduation regalia, a popular tradition at NEU and other schools.
+Northeastern University spokesperson Renata Nyul wouldn't say if the school will put restrictions on students' or guests' speeches or ability to express political stances on their mortarboards or graduation regalia, a popular tradition at NEU and other schools.

 National Science Foundation Director Sethuraman Panchanathan is scheduled to speak at NEU's Fenway ceremony Sunday.

-What's next: Emerson College, which had their own student encampment raided by police last week, will hold commencement May 12.
+What's next: Emerson College, which had its own student encampment raided by police last week, will hold commencement May 12.

 Boston University and Tufts University's events are the following Sunday.
 Harvard's commencement is May 23.